-Through industry, business, and government certifications students are able to demonstrate that college level learning has been acquired in a subject area and that mastered the content of specific courses has been earned.
+Through industry, business, and government certifications students are able to demonstrate that college level learning has been acquired in a subject area and that mastery of the content of specific courses has been earned.
 Many certifications have been aligned with Hinds coursework which will be awarded to students who present official Certifications to the Prior Learning Coordinator who may be contacted through email at PriorLearning@Hindscc.edu.
+A complete listing of certifications awarding career-technical credit is available.
 PLA policies above apply to credit through Certifications.

 Hinds Community College awards experiential learning credit in the following areas: Licensed Journey persons in electrical trades and plumbing/pipefitting, Police academy training, and Military coursework.
 See the appropriate section below to view procedures related to experiential learning credit.
 Additionally, PLA policies listed above apply to all types of Experiential Learning.

 The Electrical Technology program provides the journey persons of the Mississippi Construction Education Foundation (MCEF) and the Electrical Training Alliance (formerly the National Joint Apprenticeship Training Committee or NJATC) the opportunity to apply their education and experience in a career specialty toward an Associate of Applied Science degree in Electrical Technology (AAS-ELT) .
 In addition to seven courses in the electrical construction field, students will complete five core courses of general education requirements in order to receive PLA credit based on the journey person status toward the AAS-ELT degree.